Radio telescope: Radio interferometry

 A high-quality image requires a large number of different separations between telescopes.
 Projected separation between any two telescopes, as seen from the radio source, is called a baseline.
 For example, the Very Large Array (VLA) near Socorro, New Mexico has 27 telescopes with 351 independent baselines at once, which achieves a resolution of 0.2 arc seconds at 3 cm wavelengths.
 Martin Ryle's group in Cambridge obtained a Nobel Prize for interferometry and aperture synthesis.
 The Lloyd's mirror interferometer was also developed independently in 1946 by Joseph Pawsey's group at the University of Sydney.
 In the early 1950s, the Cambridge Interferometer mapped the radio sky to produce the famous 2C and 3C surveys of radio sources.
 An example of a large physically connected radio telescope array is the Giant Metrewave Radio Telescope, located in Pune, India.
 The largest array, the Low-Frequency Array (LOFAR), finished in 2012, is located in western Europe and consists of about 81,000 small antennas in 48 stations distributed over an area several hundreds of kilometers in diameter and operates between 1.25 and 30 m wavelengths.
 VLBI systems using post-observation processing have been constructed with antennas thousands of miles apart.
 Radio interferometers have also been used to obtain detailed images of the anisotropies and the polarization of the Cosmic Microwave Background, like the CBI interferometer in 2004.

-The world's largest physically connected telescope, the Square Kilometre Array (SKA), is planned to start operations in 2025.
+The world's largest physically connected telescope, the Square Kilometre Array (SKA), is planned to start operations in 2027, Although the first stations had "first fringes" in 2024.